Mohamed-Shalabi/flutter-stateful-bloc/README.md

 - Ensuring that the UI gets data from the **states** only, not the cubit itself, by making all the **states** and **cubits** immutable.
 - You can depend on different states in the same widget by inheritance hierarchy.
+- You can map a state of certain type to a state of another type which will rebuild and listened by both widgets.
 - You can depend on **states** in any widget in the tree.
 - You can emit any state from any cubit, but it is not recommended.
 - No need to inject the **cubits** to the UI by the **BlocProvider**, with the ability to separate the **cubits** without the headache of taking care of the widget tree.